ammein/3d-hotspots/README.md

 git clone https://gitlab.com/dsvideoteam/3d/3d-hotspots.git
 ```

-Then refer to `GitLab Pages` in repo page.
-You will find the right pane that named `Project Information` and you will find a button named `GitLab Pages`.
+Then refer to the link on right pane for Project Setup in this repo page.
+You will find a section called `About` and you will find a button named [Storybook Page](https://ammein.github.io/3d-hotspots/).
 Click it to get started.

 ### Features Uses